jeyhunfaslanov/bind-dns-webmin/README.md

-# In this guide, I will show you a step-by-step installing, configuring, and securing **BIND DNS Server** with **Webmin** and GPG key update, Webmin Upgrade process.
+# Installing, configuring, and securing **BIND DNS Server** with **Webmin** and GPG key update, Webmin Upgrade process.
+In this guide, I will show you a step-by-step installation, configuration, and securing process.
 It is structured for use in production-like lab environments and includes security best practices, zone configuration, and upgrade instructions.

 ### 1. Security Recommendations